basilesportif/gall-guide/guide-docs/http.md

 Flow:
 1. Eyre subscribes on to bound `app` (here, `%mars`) on path `/http-response/$EYRE_ID`
 2. Eyre pokes `app` with an incoming request and mark `%handle-http-response`
-3. App responds on the subscribed path with cages that have marks:
+3. App can respond on the subscribed path with various cages.
+Examples:
   - `%http-response-header`
   - `%http-response-data`
 4. app `%give`s a `%kick` when done to close the connection